danielabar/meblog/src/markdown/rails-postgres-docker.md

 Keep this tab open, we'll come back to it to verify tables after creating and populating some models.

-## Add Articles
+## Create and Populate Table

-Now let's follow along with the Getting Started Rails Guide.
-Add the following to `config/routes.rb`:
+Now let's follow along with the Getting Started Rails Guide so we can get to the point of creating a table and populating it.
+Add the following to `config/routes.rb` to expose a route that will list all articles in the application:

 ```ruby
 Rails.application.routes.draw do